matthieu-m/ghost-cell/README.md

 Combined with [`StaticRc`](https://crates.io/crates/static-rc), it allows writing Doubly Linked Lists, Binary Trees and B-Trees with parent pointers, etc... in safe, stable, Rust.

+#   Other Cells

+There are other cells in existence, performing a similar function with different trade-offs:

+-   The standard `Cell` and `RefCell`.
+-   The multiple cells of the [`qcell` crate](https://crates.io/crates/qcell), of which `LCell` is based on discussions with the author of `GhostCell`, sharing a similar idea.

 #   That's all folks!